 “But Michael, CockroachDB is designed to deliver bulletproof resilience.
 Why do people still need backup and recovery features?”

 CockroachDB is, in fact, designed to deliver bulletproof resilience.
 Built with fault tolerance in mind, isolated issues like small-scale node failures don’t require manual intervention or complex scripting.
 But even the world’s safest boat needs to carry life jackets.
 The same principle applies to your data.
 This is why CockroachDB includes built-in distributed backup and recovery functionality, to help customers:

-Prior to v20.2, CockroachDB offered two different methods for backing up data: BACKUP for CockroachDB Enterprise and Cockroach Cloud users and DUMP for CockroachDB Core users.
+Prior to v20.2, CockroachDB offered two different methods for backing up data: BACKUP for CockroachDB Self-Hosted and Cockroach Cloud users and DUMP for CockroachDB Core users.
 BACKUP is distributed, can write to a number of different storage options, and captures native binary data with very high reliability and reproducibility.
 BACKUP is paired with RESTORE, which is also distributed and restores data from files created by BACKUP.

 DUMP, like the “dump” command in other databases, is a standalone client program which reads all the data from all the tables and prints it out as SQL statements that can be replayed in another CockroachDB cluster.
 This text-based detour leaves room for the restoring cluster to interpret that text differently, plus converting to/from text makes both sides slower and more expensive.
 But the applications of 2020 are more data-intensive than the apps of yesteryear and community members reached out through our public GitHub repo, our Community Slack and Forum feedback channels that DUMP and its trade offs just weren’t cutting it anymore.